Tenant Background Check With Social Security Number (The #1 Mistake)

 Still verifying their income by requesting pay stubs, tax documents from the previous year or even bank statements will at least give landlords a good idea of where the tenants stand.

-Run Criminal History Check Without A Social Security Number
+Run Criminal History Check Without a Social Security Number

 The other important aspect of a tenant background check is the criminal history check.
 This is another check that is even more important for landlords that only have a single rental property as allowing the wrong tenant can put their personal livelihood at risk.
 Luckily, performing a criminal history check without a social security number is extremely easy and shouldn’t affect the quality or results of the check.